 The first option that you may want to pursue is to digitize VHS tapes at home.
 If you’re technologically savvy or simply are up for a challenge, this may be the option for you.

-While you may need to purchase some equipment, this could potentially be cheaper than paying a service to transfer your tapes for you.
+While you may need to purchase some equipment to convert VHS tapes to digital, this could potentially be cheaper than paying a service to transfer your tapes for you.
 Plus, once you own the equipment, you can convert as many tapes as you’d like!

 One way to digitize your tapes at home is to buy a DVD recorder for a few hundred dollars.
 You’d just connect your camcorder to the DVD recorder and run the tapes.
 Then, your tapes would be available on DVD.